-The family further stated that the tobacco companies knowingly manufactured these cigarettes that are dangerous, even though there were less dangerous alternatives that they could have produced.
-The suit specifically stated documentation that showed that the tobacco companies were aware of several options that could be less hazardous to the health of persons who chose to smoke and negligently dismissed producing them.
-These options included cigarettes made with coarser tobacco so that less of the tar is ingested.
-Another option that had been dismissed was manufacturing cigarettes without tar or other chemicals that are specifically dangerous.
-The family noted that the woman had specifically chosen filtered and lite cigarettes in an attempt to make her habit less damaging to her health.
-That was used as an example of the strength of her addiction as well as her desire to not harm herself with the use of cigarettes.
+The plaintiffs further stated that the tobacco companies knowingly manufactured cigarettes that are dangerous, even though there were less dangerous alternatives that they could have produced.
+To support their claims, the plaintiff referred to documentation that showed that the tobacco companies were aware of several options that could be less hazardous to the health of smokers and that tobacco companies negligently declined to manufacture them.
+These options included cigarettes made with coarser tobacco so that less of the tar would be ingested or making cigarettes without tar or other chemicals that are dangerous.
+In addition, plaintiff stated that Fabiano chose filtered cigarettes in an attempt to make her habit less damaging to her health.

-In 1969, the federal government of the United States began requiring tobacco companies to place warnings on their cigarette boxes stating that smoking has been proven dangerous to the health of people who smoke.
-Later, a Suffolk County Personal Injury Lawyer said very specific warnings were required on these boxes including warnings that cigarettes can cause birth defects, birth injuries, emphysema, and lung cancer.
-Since the woman died of lung cancer, her family maintains that the company should have been aware that they were endangering people’s lives with their products and that they should be liable for their actions.
+In 1969, the federal government began requiring tobacco companies to place warnings on their cigarette packages.
+Later, specific warnings were required including warnings that cigarettes can cause birth defects, birth injuries, emphysema, and lung cancer.
+Because Fabiano died of lung cancer, her family maintains that the tobacco companies should be held liable.